Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Numerical Results

-Figure~\ref{fig:frontier_results} illustrates the Pareto frontiers of the slowly-evolving source obtained under different estimators.
-Each point on the frontier represents a Pareto-optimal operating point that balances estimation performance against communication cost.
-The frontier is piecewise-linear and convex, with squares (circles) marking the corner points obtained using SPLIT with the ZOH (MAP) estimator.
-Notably, the marginal value of communication diminishes when operating at relatively high frequencies (i.e., $F > 20\%$).
-Conversely, when communication is scarce (i.e., $F<10\%$), careful calibration of the operating point becomes crucial.
-Moreover, the distortion-optimal and randomized policies (both using MAP) exhibit significant performance degradation, particularly in the low-frequency region.
-Interestingly, the frontier for the distortion-optimal policy is characterized by only a few breakpoints, resulting in low computation overhead but reduced performance granularity.
+For comparison, we consider the following policies. \begin{itemize} \item A \textit{randomized} policy that transmits with a fixed probability in each time slot, irrespective of the system state. \item The \textit{distortion-optimal} policy, which minimizes the average distortion in~\eqref{eq:classic}.
+This policy accounts only for the instantaneous estimation error but ignores the history-dependent semantic value of information. \item The proposed \textit{semantics-aware} policy, which minimizes the average semantics-aware estimation cost in~\eqref{eq:average cost}. \end{itemize} We use \texttt{SPLIT} to compute the Pareto front for both the distortion-based and semantics-aware strategies.
+For the randomized policy, we take the average cost over $10^{7}$ time slots.

-For a given communication budget (i.e., drawing a vertical line), the MAP estimator achieves better estimation performance than the ZOH estimator.
-For the prioritized source (Figure~\ref{fig:frontier}), the two estimators achieve comparable performance only when communication is extremely scarce, in which case the receiver has little information about the source to make reliable predictions.
-Observe from Figure~\ref{fig:frontier2} that, for the non-prioritized source, the two estimators also achieve similar performance when operating at a relatively high frequency ($F>25\%$).
-This is because the estimation errors across different states are equally important; hence, the benefit of incorporating prior information in the MAP estimator becomes negligible under frequent updates.
-The randomized and distortion-optimal policies, however, suffer noticeable performance degradation due to uninformative transmission timing.
+Figure~\ref{fig:front} compares the best achievable estimation performance under different policies.
+For both the distortion-based and semantics-aware strategies, the Pareto front is piecewise linear and convex, and the absolute value of its slope quantifies the value of communication.
+The marginal value of communication diminishes at relatively high communication frequencies, i.e., $F \geq 15\%$.
+In other words, communicating at a frequency higher than $F=15\%$ is inefficient, since additional communication provides little improvement in estimation performance.
+On the other hand, when communication is scarce, i.e., $F \leq 10\%$, careful calibration of the operating point becomes crucial.
+Moreover, the randomized and distortion-optimal policies exhibit significant performance degradation, particularly in the low-frequency region.

-On the other hand, for a given performance level (i.e., drawing a horizontal line), the optimal policy with the MAP estimator significantly reduces communication by exploiting the timing of informative updates.
-For instance, in Figure~\ref{fig:frontier}, to achieve a target performance of $\mathcal{J} = 2.5$, the optimal policy transmits at a frequency of only $F = 8\%$.
-In contrast, the distortion-optimal and randomized policies consume $40\%$ of the communication resources.
-This highlights the effectiveness of exploiting the value of information in such systems.
+For a given communication budget, e.g., $F=10\%$, the semantics-aware policy achieves a $70\%$ reduction in the estimation cost compared with the distortion-optimal policy.
+Conversely, for a target performance of $\mathcal{J}=10$, the semantics-aware policy consumes only $15\%$ of the resources used by the distortion-optimal policy and $8\%$ of those used by the randomized policy.
+This highlights the effectiveness of leveraging information semantics in such systems.